mabrobotics/MD80-x-CANdle-Documentation/GettingStarted/GettingStarted.md

 <a href = ../docs/pds_guide_1.0.pdf>PDS User Manual</a>
 ```

 When the PDS has all the connections done turn on the powersupply and hold the power button for 4 seconds.
-It shoudl light green and stay lit.
+It should light green and stay lit.
 Than and run the following command:

 ```bash
 candletool pds discover
 ```

-In the command output the connected PDS's id shoudl be present.
+In the command output the connected PDS's id should be present.

 ```{seealso}
 [PDS CLI](pds_commands)